 - Install a battery-operated carbon monoxide detector in your home.
 Some smoke detectors will also act as carbon monoxide detectors with digital displays that tell you the highest readout of CO concentration in your home.
 It is important to keep these in working condition.

 - Have your heating system and appliances serviced by a qualified technician every year.
-Allegiance Heating and Air Conditioning offers annual maintenance services for homes in New Albany and surrounding areas, as well as 24-hour emergency service, if ever needed.
+Allegiance Heating & Air, LLC offers annual maintenance services for homes in New Albany and surrounding areas, as well as 24-hour emergency service, if ever needed.

 - Do not use portable flameless chemical heaters indoors.
 This includes charcoal burners, portable gas camp stoves, generators, or using a gas range for heat.

 - If you have a fireplace, keep it in good repair.
 Clean your fireplace, chimney, and flue every year.
 Keep vents and chimneys unblocked.
 Check that they aren’t covered by tarps or debris.
 Even a gas fireplace needs to be checked to ensure it’s in good working condition each year.

 At Allegiance Heating & Air, LLC, we offer carbon monoxide detectors and can install these in your home to help monitor the levels of carbon monoxide over time.
 If you are interested in a detector, give us a call today to speak to a member of our team.

 If you recognize the signs, symptoms, odors, or a high carbon monoxide reading on a detector, take steps to protect your home and family.
 Being prepared is the first step in staying safe from carbon monoxide poisoning.
 If you detect dangerous levels of CO2 in your home, take these steps: